davidegat/Lotus123-on-reMarkable/README.md

   scp it to your reMarkable (scp fdos-10meg.tar.gz root@your-remarkable-ip:/home/root)<br>
   ssh to your reMarkable and extract your FreeDOS (tar xfvz fdos-10meg.tar.gz), files goes into freedos-img folder, try if it works with BOCHS, there should be no problem..<br>
   Google for your Lotus123 v2.4 images, extract the files on your linux box.
 Don't violate copyright doing this, make sure you have a license.

-  <br><br>
-INSTALLING LOTUS ON VIRTUAL MACHINE<br>
+<h2>INSTALLING LOTUS ON VIRTUAL MACHINE</h2>
 Mount the first Lotus disk on Virtualbox and start your FreeDOS virtual machine, then move to your a: drive and start the installation process (a: <enter> install <enter>) this way Lotus wants to install itself, but will ask you further disks, which you will mount on the fly with Virtualbox until you reach disk9.<br><br>

-Now you have a working FreeDOS in Virtualbox, with Lotus installed, try if it works and stop your virtual machine.<br><br>
+Now you have a working FreeDOS in Virtualbox, with Lotus installed, try if it works and stop your virtual machine.

-CONVERTING VIRTUALBOX MACHINE, AND WHY<br>
+<h2>CONVERTING VIRTUALBOX MACHINE, AND WHY</h2>
 I tried several ways to get my Lotus into BOCHS, bximage which needs to create BOCHS images was not a thing, too much thing to do to be able to write into those images.
 Other means went into failure (I will not get into this...).
 So I just converted my Virtualbox VDI disk containg all software and system, into an IMG file to be used into BOCHS (and update my FreeDOS installation on BOCHS, because the full image can't be read by the emulator - almost in my case - don't ask me why...).<br><br>

   So, use the Virtualbox tools to convert your image: vboxmanage clonehd --format RAW source.vdi destination.img<br>